-(c) Risk of additional tax liability as a result of a tax audit, which could, among other things, retroactively cause us to fail to satisfy pass-through requirements (d) Risks that preferential tax measures associated with real estate acquisitions cannot be applied (e) Risks of failure to satisfy pass-through requirements due to treatment of NBF as a family corporation under Japanese tax law. (f) Risks of failure to satisfy pass-through requirements due to borrowings from companies or individuals other than institutional investors (g) Risks of failure to satisfy pass-through requirements due to the composition of investors (h) Risks concerning revisions of the general taxation system (i) Risks that tax burdens will increase due to discrepancies between accounting treatment and tax treatment Any applicable NBF is subject to investment restrictions under Japanese laws and regulations (e.g., the Act or investment Investment Trusts and Investment Corporations (the "ITA"), the Financial Instruments and restrictions.
+(c) Risk of additional tax liability as a result of a tax audit, which could, among other things, retroactively cause us to fail to satisfy pass-through requirements (d) Risks that preferential tax measures associated with real estate acquisitions cannot be applied (e) Risks of failure to satisfy pass-through requirements due to treatment of NBF as a family corporation under Japanese tax law. (f) Risks of failure to satisfy pass-through requirements due to borrowings from companies or individuals other than institutional investors (g) Risks of failure to satisfy pass-through requirements due to the composition of investors (h) Risks concerning revisions of the general taxation system (i) Risks that tax burdens will increase due to discrepancies between accounting treatment and tax treatment Any applicable NBF is subject to investment restrictions under Japanese laws and regulations (e.g., the Act on investment Investment Trusts and Investment Corporations (the "ITA"), the Financial Instruments and restrictions.
 Exchange Act (the "FIEA")) as well as its articles of incorporation.
-NPE must invest primarily in specified assets as defined in the ITA.
-Specified assets include, bu NBF must invest primarily in specified assets as defined in the ITA.
-Specified assets include, bu are not limited to, securities, real estate, leaseholds of real estate, surface rights (chijō-ken (i.e., right to use land for the purpose of having a structure on it) or trust beneficiary interests for securities or real estate, leaseholds of real estate or surface rights.
-A listed J-REIT must inves substantially all of its assets in real estate, real estate-related assets and liquid assets a provided by the listing requirements.
-Real estate in this context includes, but is not limited to real estate, leaseholds of real estate, surface rights, and trust beneficiary interests for these assets, and real estate-related assets in this context include, but are not limited to, anonymou association (tokumei kumiai) interests for investment in real estate.
-Pursuant to the ITA investment corporations may not independently develop land for housing or to construct buildings, but must outsource such activities.
+NBF must invest primarily in specified assets as defined in the ITA.
+Specified assets include, but are not limited to, securities, real estate, leaseholds of real estate, surface rights (chijō-ken) (i.e., right to use land for the purpose of having a structure on it) or trust beneficiary interests for securities or real estate, leaseholds of real estate or surface rights.
+A listed J-REIT must invest substantially all of its assets in real estate, real estate-related assets and liquid assets as provided by the listing requirements.
+Real estate in this context includes, but is not limited to, real estate, leaseholds of real estate, surface rights, and trust beneficiary interests for these assets, and real estate-related assets in this context include, but are not limited to, anonymous association (t okumei kumiai) interests for investment in real estate.
+Pursuant to the ITA, investment corporations may not independently develop land for housing or to construct buildings, but must outsource such activities.
 Circumstances in NBF may take out loans or issue long-term or short-term investment corporation bonds for which the AIF may the purpose of investing in properties, conducting repairs and related work, paying cash use leverage. distributions, operating capital, repaying obligations (including repayment of tenant leasehold or security deposits, and obligations related to loans or long-term or short-term investment corporation bonds) and other activities.
 The types and Loans or investment corporation bonds.
-Currently, all of NBF's outstanding long- and short sources of leverage term loans as well as outstanding investment corporation bonds are unsecured and permitted and unguaranteed. associated risks.
+Currently, all of NBF's outstanding long- and short- sources of leverage term loans as well as outstanding investment corporation bonds are unsecured and permitted and unguaranteed. associated risks.